SteveLauC/Notes/README.md

 > * After I read it
 >   * ...

-> What do you expect to learn from it (fill in this before reading it, or adjust
+> What do you expect to learn from it (fill in this before reading it)
-> the listed stuff during reading process)
 >
 > * If you are new to it, ...
 > * If you already knew something about it, ...